Urucas/zoster/README.md

 }
 module.exports["check_name"] = test_name;
 ```
-Now, you have test that your browsable intent has opened your app and also test that the android application has shown the correct text.
+Now, you have checked that your browsable intent has opened your app and also checked that the android application did some magic stuff.

 # Install
 ```bash